Workspace Types

 VCS Driven

 Use pull request automation to automatically kick off the Terraform and OpenTofu workflow.
-By linking a workspace to a specific branch of the repository a webhook is created in the VCS provider that will POST to Scalr for every PR or commit/merge that affects that branch.
-Scalr will then automatically perform a “dry run” (terraform plan) for every PR and a run (terraform apply) for every commit/merge.
+By linking a workspace to a specific branch of the repository a webhook is created in the VCS provider that will POST to Scalr for every pull request or commit/merge that affects that branch.
+Scalr will then automatically perform a “dry run” (terraform plan) for every pull request and a run (terraform apply) for every commit/merge.

 CLI Driven